 - Other University Records

 * If you are being audited or have received notice of an audit, if there is litigation regarding the records (or even pending litigation), or if there is a public records request, the original paper records should not be destroyed until the matter is resolved and the destruction hold is lifted, even if you have scanned them according to an approved scanning policy.
-For best practices and guidance on how to organize digital records on a destruction hold, please see our Destruction Holds Resource.
+For best practices and guidance on how to organize digital records on a destruction hold, please refer to our Destruction Holds Resource.

 Technical Scanning Requirements

 - Records must be scanned at a minimum of 300 dpi (dots per inch).

 - It is recommended that scanned records be saved as PDF files.
 If records are scanned using a mobile device, JPEGs are an acceptable format.